ElicitHub/conferences/README.md

 # ODSC West 2018 Materials for Stanned Up: Bayesian Methods using Stan

+## Prerequisites

 We will be using R, Rstudio, the tidyverse, and Stan via the rstan and brms libraries.
+Someone who has been introduced to Bayesian inference, has some R and regression background, but doesn't know where to start is the ideal candidate for this workshop.

-If you want to follow along on your machine, please install the following software before the workshop.
+If you want to follow along on your machine during the workshop, please install the following software beforehand.

 1. R: https://cloud.r-project.org
 2. RStudio: https://www.rstudio.com/products/rstudio/download/